anBertoli/rust-notes-cheat-sheets/01_interior_mut_shared_ownership_thread_safety.md

 | `Cell<T>` | Values (copies) | `.get()`<br>`.set()` <br><sub>to get/set a copy</sub> | Never | ✅<br><sub>(if T is Send)</sub> | 🚫 |

 #### Safety Notes
 <p>1) No references to the inner value can be obtained.
 There's no risk to mutate the value while someone is holding a pointer to the inner value.
 2) Cell is not Sync (no &Cell can be shared between threads) because getting/setting the value is not synchronized.
 3) Cell is Send if T is Send: if T is Send there's no problem in moving the Cell and using it at different times.
-If T is not Send and Cell was Send nonetheless, T could end up being used in different threads, invalidating the Send safety limit imposed on it.</p>
+If T is not Send and Cell was nonetheless Send, T could end up being used in different threads, invalidating the Send safety limit imposed on it.</p>

 ### `RefCell<T>`